SegataLab/MetaRefSGB_reports/releases/Jan20/pages/df_second_fig2_downgrade.md

-# Table containing the SGB concerned
-ID | Old assigned taxonomy | New assigned taxonomy
+# [Jan20](../Dec19-Jan20comparison.md#how-many-sgbs-change-type) release: List of kSGBs that change to uSGBID | Old assigned taxonomy | New assigned taxonomy
 ------------ | ------------- | -------------
 0     1871
 0     4727